steno-aarhus/research/onboarding/getting-started-phd/index.md

     equipment, please talk to your supervisor (or contact Julie Knudsen at [Julie.Knudsen\@rm.dk](mailto:Julie.Knudsen@rm.dk){.email}).
 If
-    you only come to Forum a few times, you might be able to get space, but will need to contact Inger Hornbech.
+    you only come to Forum a few times, you might be able to get space, but you will need to contact Inger Hornbech.

 E-learning